-Absolutely, some of my favorites are walnuts and pecans.
+Absolutely, some of my favorite mix-ins are walnuts and pecans.
 You can make plain banana muffins, banana nut muffins and banana chocolate chip muffins with this base recipe.
-Every variation we’ve tried is amazing.
+Every variation I’ve tried is amazing.

 Can I use this recipe to make a loaf?

-This recipe hasn’t been tested in a loaf pan.
-However, we do have an amazing Gluten Free Banana Bread recipe you should try!
+This gluten-free banana muffins recipe hasn’t been tested in a loaf pan.
+However, I do have an amazing Gluten Free Banana Bread recipe you should try!

 I find that gluten free baked goods do not stay fresh as long as their counterparts.
-We usually keep ours in a cake storage container.
+I usually keep mine in a cake storage container.
 It works great and is convenient.
 They will last for about 2 days on the counter or 4 days in the fridge.

 They can also be frozen.
 The best way to freeze muffins is similar to how I freeze tomato paste.
 Simply put all of the muffins into the freezer on a cookie sheet and freeze until solid.

 Once individually frozen, transfer them to freezer bags, making sure as much air is removed as possible.
 Use within 2 months of freezing.

 If you use a good vacuum sealer, they’ll last even longer in the freezer.

 If you’re new to gluten-free baking, you need to sign up to learn my 7 secrets to gluten-free baking!